 In Rel-17, RAN4 focus on TDD band for intra-band V2X operation and deprioritize FDD band.
 FDD band can be studied once operators have a request.

-For intra-band contiguous V2X con-current operation with FDM operation, simultaneous UL transmission and SL reception in TDD band are not allowed.
+For intra-band contiguous and non-contiguous V2X con-current operation with FDM operation, simultaneous UL transmission and SL reception in TDD band are not allowed.

+In Rel-17, SL transmission timing remains aligned with UL timing as defined in Rel-16.
+When it comes to intra-band Uu and V2X operation in a licensed band, it is more likely to have self-interference between Uu and SL, especially for the same carrier.
+Uu timing and SL timing are illustrated in figure 5.2.1-1.